ncatlab/nlab-content/pages/8/9/4/0/498/content.md

 A *local homomorphism* between local rings is an internal ring homomorphism between their associated internal rings in the category $Apart$.
 =--

-Possible to-dos: say something about $m$-adic topology, completion, Zariski topos as classifying topos...
+Possible to-dos: say something about $\mathfrak{m}$-adic topology, completion, Zariski topos as classifying topos...